 At sunrise I blink like a newborn.
 Lace my lop-stitched gown.
 Birds sing welcome—sister, daughter, bride—as I step into the light.”

-In September 2024 we will be publishing Sarah Royston’s prose pamphlet (title TBC)!
+In October 2024 we will be publishing Sarah Royston’s prose pamphlet, Fernseed: A Collection of Tales.

 Please subscribe to our mailing list to get infrequent updates about our publications, launches and submissions opportunities, as well as updates from our journal, Carmen et Error.